josherrickson/rrelaxiv/README.md

 ## Using **drat**

-The [**drat**](https://eddelbuettel.github.io/drat/) package can be used to installe the package.
+The [**drat**](https://eddelbuettel.github.io/drat/) package can be used to install the package.
 On Windows/Mac systems this should install a binary version, meaning FORTRAN is not required to be set up on your system.
 On *nix based systems, it will only install from source and therefore requires gfortran installed.